solenya-group/solenya/README.md

 ## Browser History

 Navigation will trigger a change to the browser's history.
-Reciprocally, we want a change to the browser's history to trigger a call to the `navigate` method of the root component's router, all the way down to the leaf component's router.
+Reciprocally, we want a change to the browser's history to trigger a call to the `navigate` method of the root component's router.
 We set this up by calling `followHistory` on the root router.
 This enables the back button to trigger a navigation.

 ```
 export class Samples extends Component implements IRouted